camandel/ansible-lab-docker/README.md

 or from the host running Vagrant machine:

-`vagrant ssh
+    vagrant ssh
     vagrant@ansible-lab $ sudo docker exec -it master01 bash`

-or conect direcly from your host to master01 container (it exposes host:1022 to container:22 and Vagrant forwards host:1022 to guest:1022):
+or connect direcly from your host to master01 container (it exposes host:1022 to container:22 and Vagrant forwards host:1022 to guest:1022):

 `ssh root@localhost -p 1022 # password is ansiblelab`